lhq5520/Mountify/README.md

 This is a ecommerce website - still under development. the following step record how this website was constructed

+Version 4A is the Minimal Viable Product!
+It contains all what a e-commerce website except a few patches.

 ## Technical Stack

 - **Frontend:** Next.js 16 (App Router), React, TypeScript, NextAuth hooks